obi-ontology/obi-ontology.org/docs/data-properties.md

 <img align="right" src="/assets/images/docs/data_raw.png">

 A given datum value from the left may match one of four scenarios, the first two involving a data properties directly, and the latter two involving a multi-component "value specification" representation as described below.
-There is also the need to handle [`composite datums`](/docs/data-properties/#composite-datum/) which are composed of datum parts.
+There is also the need to handle [`composite datums`](/docs/data-properties/#composite-datum/) which have datum components.

 ### Datum / data property compatible